aritraroy/UltimateAndroidReference/README.md

 ### Utilities (Advanced)

 * [EventBus](https://github.com/greenrobot/EventBus) - Android optimized event bus that simplifies communication between Activities, Fragments, Threads, Services, etc. Less code, better quality
+* [Lightweight Stream API](https://github.com/aNNiMON/Lightweight-Stream-API) - Stream API from Java 8 rewritten on iterators for Java 7 and below
 * [RetroLambda](https://github.com/evant/gradle-retrolambda) - A Gradle plugin for getting Java lambda support in Java 6, 7 and android
 * [RxAndroid](https://github.com/ReactiveX/RxAndroid) – This module adds the minimum classes to RxJava that make writing reactive components in Android applications easy and hassle-free.
 More specifically, it provides a Scheduler that schedules on the main thread or any given Looper.
 * [RxBinding](https://github.com/JakeWharton/RxBinding) - RxJava binding APIs for Android's UI widgets